nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `list` Lists out all the contacts in the contact list.
-* `list -s asc` Lists out all the contacts in ascending lexicographical order.
+* `list -s n -o desc` Lists out all the contacts in descending lexicographical order.
-* `list -t friend` Lists out all contacts containing the tag "friend"
+* `list -t friend` Lists out all contacts who has tags containing the word "friend"
-* `list -n alice -t friend` Lists out all contacts whose name is "alice" and have the "friend" tag
+* `list -n alice -t friend` Lists out all contacts whose name contains the word "alice" and tag contains the word "friend"
-* `list --any -n alice -t friend` Lists out all contacts whose name is "alice" or who have the "friend" tag
+* `list --any -n alice -t friend` Lists out all contacts whose name contains "alice" or tag contains the word "friend"
-* `list --exact -n alice -t friend` Lists out all contacts whose name contain "alice" and who have tags that contain "friend"
+* `list --exact -n alice -t friend` Lists out all contacts whose name is exactly "alice" and who have tags that is exactly "friend"
-* `list --exact --any -n alice -t friend` Lists out all contacts whose name contain "alice" or who have tags that contain "friend"
+* `list --exact --any -n alice -t friend` Lists out all contacts whose name is "alice" or who have tags that is exactly "friend"
 * `list --any -n alice -n bob` Lists out all contacts whose name contain either "alice" or "bob"
 * `list --any -b 8 -b 9` Lists out all contacts whose birthdays are either in August or September